Angular vs React 2021 : Which JS Framework your Project Requires?

 Angular is most most known for building single-page applications.
 The reason is, single-page applications are having complex structures and several programming modules.
 Due to which, it often happens to put program files in different files.

-Maintaining such complex structure and still keeping it a rich application leads to choosing a framework that allows complex maintainability and has the capability to manage complex naming conventions.
+Maintaining such complex structure and still keeping it a rich application leads to choosing the best framework that allows complex maintainability and has the capability to manage complex naming conventions.
 We follow the best practices given by Angular style guide in most cases where SPAs demand a full-proof standard practice of managing a code.

 For instance, Weather.com is one of the most prominent examples of using Angular as its backbone technology.